abhismatrix1/segmentation/README.md

 2. In Step-9 of notebook set 'image_name' variable to your image name eg. 'myimage.jpg'
 3. Execute the cell and get prediction.
 4. It will give result using pretrained weights.
-5. If you want to use currently trained weights the set model_path = 'model_best.hdf5' in step-9.
+5. If you want to use currently trained weights the set use_current_model = True in step-9.